awslabs/aws-encryption-sdk-specification/changes/2020-07-15_specify-behavior-for-raw-aes-keyring-for-invalid-EC/change.md

 ## Operational Implications

-This change will improve behavioral consistency between raw-aes-keyring implications.
+This change will improve behavioral consistency between Raw AES Keyring implications.
-This should improve customer experience, and reduce support engagements.
+This should improve customer experience and reduce support engagements.

 ## Guide-level Explanation

-Serialize the encryption/decryption materials' encryption context before attempting encryption.
+Serialize the encryption/decryption materials' encryption context before attempting encryption/decryption.
 If serialization fails, the OnEncrypt/OnDecrypt operation MUST fail.
 When encrypting/decryption the datakey, use the already serialized encryption context as the AAD.